lob/lob-python/README.md

 ```
 The above code block also shows optional parameters that can be passed

-You can also pass a local file object when reating a job.
+You can also pass a local file object when creating a job.

 ```python
 local_obj = [{'name' : 'My Local File Object',